xmrack/OxBlocks/README.md

 # oxblocks

-A Monero block explorer for `monerod`, written in Rust.
+Oxide Blocks is a Monero block explorer for `monerod`, written in Rust.

 Server-rendered HTML plus a JSON API.
 No JavaScript, no cookies, no external assets, no database.